circleguard/circlecore/README.md

 Designed for use in [Circleguard](https://github.com/circleguard/circleguard), circlecore is easily integratable into any existing python project and we have worked hard to ensure it is easy to use.

-We highly encourage projects that use circlecore - if you are using it in one of your apps, please let us know and we will link to you somwhere in our readme or documentation.

 Circleguard is developed and maintained by:

 * [tybug](https://github.com/tybug)